Logging in

 • You have tried an incorrect password too many times.
 If this is the case, your account will lock, please leave 20 minutes for the account to unlock and try again.

 • There is an issue with your account, e.g. your enrolment is not complete.
-Speak to a Library IT Adviser if you are unsure.
+Speak to an IT Adviser if you are unsure.

 • You set the browser to remember your password but changed your password in the meantime.
 You will need to clear your saved password and type in your password manually.

-If you encounter difficulties, please see a Library IT Adviser at your campus library.
+If you encounter difficulties, please see an IT Adviser at your campus library.

 • I have forgotten my password, what should I do?